 - Section 1.
 The Board, at its discretion, may create and/or abolish its own committees or other organizational units.

 Committees shall serve to make recommendations to the Board unless otherwise specified by the Board. - Section 2.
 Committees may be designated as STANDING committees or AD-HOC committees.
 Standing committees will be those which are formed for at least one year.
 The Ad-hoc committees will be appointed as needed. - Section 3.
 Committee chairpersons must be Board members, recommended by the Board Chair, and approved by the Board.
 At the time of Committee formation, committee members must be approved by motion of the Board. - Section 4.
 Committee membership shall not include a quorum of the Board, nor shall a committee meet with a quorum in attendance unless appropriately noticed as a public meeting. - Section 5.
-The District Director shall be eligible to attend committee meetings unless otherwise informed by the Board Chair.
+The District Director shall be eligible to attend committee meetings unless otherwise informed by the Board Chair. - Section 6.
+The District Director may appoint or direct certain staff to attend committee meetings to provide operational information relevant to the purpose of the committee as approved by the Board.
+The Board Committee will not direct staff other than the District Director.
+See Ch.
+2, Article IX, Section 3.1.b for additional details.

-ARTICLE VI - MEETINGS: amended March 3, 2021
+ARTICLE VI - MEETINGS: